WHY MOVE TO COLORADO?

 1. Cost of living

 Colorado offers reasonable prices for people who live there.
 The overall cost of living index is 31% higher than the national average one.
+As of last year, Colorado’s cost of living index was rated 121.1 as compared to the national index of 100.
 However, the main role in this difference is played by the prices for homes – they are almost twice higher than national average ones.
 Groceries and transportation are a little bit more expensive, while utilities and healthcare are even lower.

 Rental prices are also quite affordable.
 You need about $1,000 to rent a 1-bedroom apartment.